kakuliniec/patient/README.md

-# Patient - project based on Figma during a recruitment process I am taking part in.
+# Patient - project based on Figma during the recruitment process I am taking part in.
 It is for desktop view (512px or more) and mobile (below 512px).

 ## The tools which were used here: